Frederic Church – America’s Painter and Activist

 Landscape painter and environmentalist.
 The sublime power of nature.

-The dead tree, Church’s nod to generations of preceding landscape artists, including his teacher Thomas Cole and European predecessors can be found in many of his paintings.
+The dead tree, Church’s nod to generations of landscape artists, can be found in many of his paintings.
+Including his teacher Thomas Cole and European predecessors.
 Acknowledging the sublime power and beauty of nature, the impermanence of time and man’s blot upon all.
 During Church’s time there was still plenty wilderness in America and yet there were already signs of man’s scourge.
 The tearing down of trees, natural habitats, and spewing toxins into the air and water.

 Much of Church’s inspiration came from the Hudson River Valley near his home in Olana.
 He was also inspired by emerging thought, science, and exploration.
 Church’s interests lead him to painting excursions in South America, Jamaica, the Middle East, Maine and the Arctic circle.